WojtekKamilowski/CI_PP5_HSBS/README.md

 ![Manual Testing](docs/testing/manual/9.png)

-10. As a User I want to remove items from the shopping cart so that the shopping cart matches my final purchase decission.
+10. As a User I want to remove items from the shopping cart so that the shopping cart matches my final purchase decision.

 | Feature | Action  | Expected Result | Actual Result |
 | ------- | ------- | --------------- | ------------- |